colejarczyk/doc/userguide/getting_started/settings/acl.rst

 .. note::

     The grid lists all the existing roles.
-After first installed, **Super admin** is the only role available.
+After the first is installed, **Super admin** is the only role available.

 New role creation